 Create custom Linux Commands

-Sometimes I am really bored of typing the same commands all over again for example when building my Jekyll Blog into a certain folder (bundle exec jekyll build --destination /var/www --watch &
+Sometimes I get really bored of typing the same commands over and over again.
+For example, when building my Jekyll Blog into a certain folder (bundle exec jekyll build --destination /var/www --watch &

 ) or moving to a specific folder just to perform a git pull

-A really good way of handling that problem is to create your own Shell Scripts, which can be executed from any location, just like apt-get
+A great way to handle this problem is to create your own shell scripts, which can be executed from any location, just like apt-get

 .